How do I volunteer as an EMT?

 Check to see if your town has a Citizen’s Fire Academy.
 In many areas, fire departments have become the main provider of EMS.
 Many citizen’s fire academy organizations allow participants to ride out with firefighters, so you might see a medical call or two on your way out.

 Otherwise, there are several national organizations that provide training and certification so that you can be ready to respond in a disaster.
-Check out your Medical Reserve Corps, Fire Corps, and local Red Cross to see how you can get involved.
+Check out your Medical Reserve Corps, Fire Corps, and local American Red Cross affiliate to see how you can get involved.

 No matter how you choose to volunteer your time in EMS, it’s a valuable, unforgettable experience that will allow you to serve your community.